cloudsyk/lua-oop/README.md

 # lua oop framework.

-multi inheritance.
+1. multi inheritance.

-easy to use.
+2. easy to use.

-used in productions for a long time.
+3. used in productions for a long time.

 # usage:

+## common

 -- the main file:
 ```
 oop = require 'oop.include'
 ```

+## a class

 -- a class file  Play.lua:

 ```
 local Play = oop.class()

 function Play:init()
 end

 function Play:func()
 end

 return Play
 ```

 -- another file using class Play: